 A strategy seminar to guide the development of the WHRR website was held in October 1999 and included participants from a number of countries around the world.
 Among other ideas, the seminar participants recommended that the online bibliography be transferred from a static document to a searchable database format.
 This was completed in 2000 in collaboration with Robarts Library at the University of Toronto.

 Early on in its development, WHRR became part of a consortium of law librarians, university-based human rights centres and human rights organizations working to build databases of electronic materials essential to human rights research.
 WHRR took responsibility for the field of women's human rights.
 The consortium is no longer functioning, but in addition to WHRR, two other projects continue independently: the University of Minnesota Human Rights Library (an extensive online library of international human rights documents), and the Yale Law School Diana Project (a collection of litigation documents used in various human rights-related cases in courts in the United States).
 (The consortium was named the DIANA Project in memory of Diana Vincent-Daviss, the first woman to head the libraries of both the New York University School of Law and Yale Law School who was especially known for her work in the areas of preservation of library materials and international human rights.
 WHRR's past connection with the DIANA project remains evident in the WHRR web address: www.law-lib.utoronto.ca/diana.)

 After operating for many years with occasional grants and in-kind support from the Bora Laskin Law Library, WHRR is now an official Law Library programme and is expanding its role in supporting women's rights law research and education at the Faculty of Law, University of Toronto.
-WHRR is managed by a library committee with Beatrice Tice, Chief Law Librarian, as its Director.
+WHRR is managed by Susan Barker, Digital Services and Reference Librarian.
 WHRR focuses on facilitating research, teaching and cooperation on women's human rights law with the website resources remaining central to this mission.